What this shows

 Local inspectability, not centralised reporting

-When collaboration patterns, trust signals and behaviours remain implicit, teams lose inspectability — and improvement stalls.
-The dashboard restores it at team level.
+When collaboration patterns, trust signals and behaviours remain implicit, execution friction builds silently.
+The dashboard restores inspectability at team level.

 • Teams see their own signals — not management reports